fdcastel/TheWall/SPEC.md

 - Double buffering should be used to preload the next image in a hidden element before fading it in, preventing black screens during transitions.
 - Hardware acceleration hints (will-change) should be used to improve performance on lower-end devices (e.g., TVs).
 - Application should attempt to enter full-screen mode automatically after the first image loads.
-- Full-screen mode can be toggled by clicking anywhere on the screen (except interactive elements).
+- Full-screen mode can be toggled by double-clicking anywhere on the screen (except interactive elements).
+- Attribution can be toggled by single-clicking anywhere on the screen (except interactive elements).

 ### Auto-Advance
 - Images should automatically advance every 30 seconds (default, configurable)